Kotlin/kotlinx.coroutines/docs/flow.md

 #### flowOn operator

-The exceptions refers to [flowOn] function that shall be used to change context of flow emission.
+The exception refers to [flowOn] function that shall be used to change the context of flow emission.
-The correct way of changing context of a flow is shown in the below example, which also prints names of the corresponding threads to show how it all works:
+The correct way of changing the context of a flow is shown in the below example, which also prints names of the corresponding threads to show how it all works:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">